 On October 2, 2013, Governor Nathan Deal and the First Lady of Georgia presented me with the Governor’s Award for the Arts and Humanities, an award annually bestowed on individuals and organizations that have made significant contributions to Georgia’s civic and cultural vitality, and who have demonstrated a lifetime commitment to work in the humanities and arts.

 My wife's sister gave us a kitten as a wedding present back in the day.
-That was my first taste of cats, but I quickly came to love them and cats have been part of our family ever since.
-We currently have four cats.
-Three were stray cats that we took in to spare them an uncertain fate.
+That was my first experience with a cat, but I quickly came to love them and they have been part of our family ever since.
+We currently have one cat, Clementine, a stray that we took in several years ago.
+I could be wrong, but I don’t think she has a strong opinion on either George Washington or Sir Henry Clinton.

 I have been a lifelong baseball fan (the Pirates are my favorite team).
 The first major league game I saw was between Pittsburgh and the Brooklyn Dodgers, a game in which Jackie Robinson scored the winning run.
 For twenty years I timed my research trips to Boston so that the Red Sox and I were in town at the same time.
 Yaz hit a game-winning grand slam HR in the first game I saw at Fenway Park.
 One picture in the collage above shows me as a kid in the backyard in a baseball uniform.
 In the middle picture I am in high school and throwing a high, hard one for the Texas City Stingarees.
 Alas, my pitches weren’t fast enough and my baseball career ended with the Stingarees.
 In the top right photo, taken in 2007, I am at the Baseball Hall of Fame in Cooperstown.
 (Collage courtesy of Betty Jo Parsons)